Glendale High School (Tillsonburg)

 Glendale High School is the senior public high school in Tillsonburg, Ontario, Canada, and was founded in 1959.
 It is a fully composite school community offering courses for students in grades 9 through 12, along with sports, clubs and special events.
 Students within its attendance boundaries live in Tillsonburg, Otterville, Straffordville, Springford, Brownsville, and Courtland.
 Its mascot is the Griffon and its colours are black, gold, white, and green.
 Its staff consists of 54 classroom teachers supported by a teacher librarian, nurse, special education teachers and guidance counselors.
 The school shows strong academics with a strong staff across all departments.
 As of 2011 the school had an enrollment of 876.
 The school underwent renovations in 2010 and saw the addition of a new west wing which consisted of a new gymnasium and greenhouse, along with new Science, History, Geography, Law, Horticulture, Dance and French classrooms.
 The school went underway with another renovation in 2012 with the addition of a weight room.

-Athletics and clubs

-Sports at Glendale include Junior and Senior Girls Volleyball and Basketball, Girls and Boys Hockey, Junior and Senior Badminton, Curling, Junior and Senior boys Volleyball, Junior and Senior Boys Basketball, Football, Golf, Wrestling, Girls and Boys Soccer, Track and Field, Boys Rugby, Swim Team, Cross Country and Curling.

-Clubs and activities that students may be a part of are: Students' Council, Athletic Council, Spirit Council, House Council, Key Club, Senior/Intermediate/Stage Bands, Yearbook, Grad Council, Prom Committee, United Nations, Sears One Act Plays, Terry Fox, Art Club, Peer helpers, Crimestoppers, Sound Crew, Chair/Floor Crew, Ushers and Ontario Students Against Impaired Driving (OSAID).
-Students acquire points toward their school letter for their involvement in the various clubs, sports and activities.

-Glendale is known for its academics, community involvement, arts programs, and sports teams, particularly the boys basketball teams who have won numerous OFSAA "AA" championships over the years.
-The Glendale Rugby Club is gaining a lot of attention in the community and around Thames Valley after a second straight TVRAA "AA" title.
-The school's football team has grown over the last ten years and has won two championships, and finalists in two back to back bowl games.
-The school has also very successful hockey team with numerous TVRAA "AA" Champions and past OFSAA "AA" finalists.
-The school also has a very strong music program winning competitions in Canada and USA.